tytzM17/darkleaf-dapp-bot/readme.md

 create bots, tools, artworks, strategies, tips and tricks, etc for that game ;)

 # MVP and features
-- users can upload a bot, strategy, map, tools, etc for play-to-earn dapp ganes, and set as nft, users/uploaders are then rewarded with erc20 token DLC (mvp)
+- users can upload a bot, strategy, map, tools, etc for play-to-earn dapp ganes, and set as a unique ipfs record, users/uploaders are then rewarded with erc20 token DLC by supporters, if uploaders gets 100 rewards, they will get an erc1155 NFT aka DLN too (mvp)

 - list all bots by latest, upvotes, categories, etc